-To help immigrants adapt more easily and make the transition into American culture less difficult, the following are some specific tips to keep in mind.
+To help make immigrant adaptation to American culture and make the transition into a new world less difficult, the following are some specific tips to keep in mind.

 Remaining Optimistic About the Transition